 Tyrell Fortune gets his hand raised after getting a win at Bellator 225 (Photo/Bellator)

-When Tyrell Fortune signed with Bellator four years ago this month, the promotion had to be impressed with his heavyweight wrestling credentials.
-He was a two-time Oregon high school state wrestling champ who also won six national freestyle and Greco-Roman titles.
+Fortune brings impressive heavyweight wrestling credentials to his just-announced bout at Bellator 239. signed with Bellator four years ago this month, the promotion had to be impressed with his heavyweight amateur wrestling credentials.
+Fortune was a two-time Oregon high school state wrestling champ who also won six national freestyle and Greco-Roman titles.
 Fortune then launched his collegiate career at Clackamas Community College in Oregon, where he won two NJCAA (National Junior College Athletic Association) heavyweight titles.
-Back in 2010, Fortune had accepted an offer to wrestle at Ohio State, but instead chose Grand Canyon University in Arizona, where he was crowned heavyweight titlist at the 2013 NCAA Division II championships, and was also named Division II Wrestler of the Year.
+He then headed south to Grand Canyon University in Arizona, where he was crowned heavyweight titlist at the 2013 NCAA Division II championships, and was also named Division II Wrestler of the Year.
 (Note: Grand Canyon eliminated its varsity wrestling program in March 2016.)

 Fortune will appear on the same card as Ed Ruth.
 As InterMat reported in early December, Ruth will be at the top of the card for the first time in a welterweight (170-pound) match vs. Yaroslav Amosov.
 Ruth, who is 8-1 in his pro MMA career, was a three-time NCAA mat champ for Penn State.